 While laws exist to ensure motorists share the road with bicycle riders, many cyclists worry about their safety during their ride.
-Tennessee reported 317 bicycle accidents that resulted in personal injury, and 12 people died in bicycle accidents.
+Tennessee reported 317 reported bicycle accidents that resulted in personal injury, and 12 people died in bicycle accidents in Tennessee.

 Common causes of bicycle accidents include being struck by a vehicle making a right turn, being brushed by a passing car or truck, or hitting an open door of a parked vehicle.
 Injuries can range from cuts and bruises to life-threatening and life-limiting injuries such as spinal cord injuries, traumatic brain injuries, or amputations.

 If you have been injured in a bicycle accident, you may have a right to compensation for your medical bills, lost wages, and loss of quality of life.
-Attorney Philip D. Burnett of Burnett Law in Crossville can review the circumstances of your bicycle crash and help you get justice for losses.
+Attorney Philip D. Burnett of Burnett Law, Law Firm in Crossville, can review the circumstances of your bicycle crash and help you get justice for losses.